 If you’re a business owner and you find out that you’re going to be audited by the IRS, the first thing you should do is carefully read through the audit notice.
 The notice or letter will tell you which years the IRS will be looking at and possibly which specific areas of your tax return they’ll be examining.

 — Noel B. Lorenzana, CPA, Lorenzana Tax & Accounting Services

 As part of their review process, the IRS looks at four areas on your tax return:

 If anything grabs their attention in these areas, they are likely to begin the audit process.
-For example, a simple mistake like an incorrect Social Security or Tax ID number can trigger a correspondence audit — and in most instances, these are resolved when the correct information is provided.
+For example, a simple mistake like an incorrect Social Security or tax identification number (TIN) can trigger a correspondence audit — and in most instances, these are resolved when the correct information is provided.

 In addition, IRS auditors are trained to look out for unusual things, such as business losses in three of the past five years or inflated expenses.
 For example, if you deduct $1,000 in advertising expenses in 2020, and then deduct $20,000 in advertising expenses in 2021, the IRS may flag that as suspicious and request additional information.
 Once that information has been provided and it checks out as a legitimate expense, the audit usually comes to a close.

 What increases the chances of an IRS audit?

 So, what increases the likelihood of a letter showing up in your mailbox?
 The following are just a few of the things that may trigger an IRS audit: